mironsuarez/mironsuarez.github.io/essays/reflect-on-se.md

 # Reflecting on Software Engineering

 As I near the completion of ICS 314, I have come to realize that this course was not simply about learning how to build web applications, but about understanding software engineering as a discipline.
 While web development was the medium through which many assignments were delivered, the deeper goal was to expose students to core software engineering principles that apply across many domains and technologies.
-Through this course, my view of software development has become more structured, collaborative, and process-oriented.
-In this essay, I will reflect on three fundamental concepts I learned—Configuration Management, Agile Project Management, and Coding Standards and discuss how they extend far beyond web application development.
+Through this course, my view of software development has become more structured, collaborative, and process oriented.
+In this essay, I will reflect on three fundamental concepts I learned Configuration Management, Agile Project Management, and Coding Standards and discuss how they extend far beyond web application development.

 ---